billfern23/Shopmart/Readme.md

         https://shopmart24.herokuapp.com/products?category=categoryname

-        Method uses a query field a query field called cateogry, replace categoryname with the category of products you want to retrieve
+        Method uses a query field a query field called cateogry, replace categoryname with the category of products you want to retrieve.
-        ****DISCLAIMER: The categoryname must be exactly the same way it is stored in the database ie, case and spelling sensitive****
+        ****DISCLAIMER: The categoryname must be exactly the same way it is stored in the database ie, case and is spelling sensitive****

         Example:
         https://shopmart24.herokuapp.com/products?category=Table